 Types of Leaves

 Personal (Voluntary) Leave

-May be taken if a student is in good academic standing and takes the leave for the up-coming semester or within the first 7 weeks of the current semester.
-Personal (Voluntary) leave should be requested in writing for a specified period of time.
+May be taken for an up-coming semester or prior to the drop deadline of the current semester without grade penalty.
+Personal (Voluntary) leave should be requested in writing submitting the University Withdrawl Form.
 Individual circumstances will determine what kind of leave a student may take (personal or Health related).
 Students will receive written confirmation of their leave from the ILR Registrar.

 Students may return from a personal leave whenever they wish (typically within two years).
 Exceptions may be granted given individual circumstances.
 This must be requested in writing by the student.

 May be issued if a student is placed on a required Academic Leave of Absence by the ILR Academic Standards and Scholarships Committee (ASSC), usually for one or two semesters.
 (See Academic Standing).

 Required leave may be issued by the University Judicial Administrator for violation of codes of conduct, laws, etc.

 May be taken if a student consults with University Health Services (Cornell Health) about this option; the ILR School will grant and readmit a student from a medical leave only upon the recommendation of Cornell Health.